 Mistake #1: Not clearly articulating the basics in the beginning of a pitch.

-Every single pitch should, but unfortunately often don’t, contain specific, succinct details about WHO the customers/end-users are, WHAT problem is being solved, and HOW the company’s product/service accomplishes it.
+Every single pitch should, but unfortunately often doesn’t, contain specific, succinct details about WHO the customers/end-users are, WHAT problem is being solved, and HOW the company’s product/service accomplishes it.

-While a number of VCs do some basic homework prior to an initial meeting about the company, most don’t.
-And even if so, without a contextual framing of the business explained by the entrepreneur, the basic facts of the business can easily get lost.
-It’s instead productive to over-communicate the core components of the company and opportunity to ensure they become the lasting impression leaving the meeting.
+While some VCs do some basic homework prior to an initial meeting about the company, most don’t.
+And even if they do, without a contextual framing of the business explained by the entrepreneur, the basic facts of the business can easily get lost.
+Instead, it’s productive to over-communicate the core components of the company and opportunity so they form a lasting impression when you leave the meeting.
 (One very simple way to approach this would be to use a single slide up front that previews the conversation to come, covering these basics so the investor is up to speed right away.)

 Mistake #2: Worrying about the demo/presentation that just won’t seem to work.

 Murphy’s Law often comes into play with demonstrations and on-screen presentations.
 VCs understand.
-But if possible, entrepreneurs should find out if they can get their laptop hooked up to a projector in the room before the meeting starts.
+But for Zoom sessions, founders should have the right demo windows open and know where the share screen button is, so it’s a natural transition from conversation to demo.
+And for in-person meetings, entrepreneurs should find out if they can get their laptop hooked up to a projector in the room before the meeting starts.
 This requires arriving at the office a few minutes early which, surprisingly, doesn’t consistently happen.

 Mistake #3: Not knowing who you are talking to ahead of time.

-Different partners in a VC firm are different.
-Entrepreneurs should know their audience, and most importantly, how savvy it is about the company’s particular market segment.
-If the partner involved is on the board of an online ad network, an entrepreneur spending tons of time presenting an argument about the explosion of online spending ad isn’t necessary.
-Also, it’s important to note that sometimes other partners, junior investment professionals, and EIRs unexpectedly “ambush” a pitch session.
-So when a meeting is confirmed, it’s best to ask them who will be attending.
+Different partners in a VC firm behave differently.
+Entrepreneurs should know their audience and most importantly, how savvy it is about the company’s particular market segment.
+If the partner involved is already on the board of marketing technology company, an entrepreneur spending tons of time presenting an argument about the impact that AI is having on marketing isn’t necessary.
+Also, it’s important to note that sometimes other partners, junior investment professionals, and EIRs unexpectedly “ambush” a pitch session when they’re in person.
+So when a meeting is confirmed, it’s best to ask who will be attending.
 The situation may change, but the answer will help set expectations.

 Mistake #4: Not controlling the timing and pace of the meeting.

 The meeting time, whether informal for feedback or more formal for a pitch, is the entrepreneur’s opportunity to shine.
 Spending too much time on introductions, small talk, and the name-game detracts from the opportunity to convey the primary message.
-Some VCs may allocate an hour (or more) to a first meeting, while some only allot 30 minutes (or less).
-As a general rule, founders should ask those at the table how much time they have and/or confirm the initial allotted time (e.g. “Does the full hour still work for you?”).
+While some VCs may allocate an hour for an in-person first meeting, most only allot 30 minutes–especially for those initial Zoom screening calls.
+As a general rule, founders in in-person meetings should ask those at the table how much time they have and/or confirm the initial allotted time (e.g. “Does the full hour still work for you?”).
 This initial time-check helps frame the pacing of the presentation and discussion.

-Now, admittedly, this can be difficult or even awkward.
+Admittedly, this can be difficult or even awkward.
 Of course the urge is to immediately answer any question a potential investor may pose during a pitch meeting.
-I’d recommend approaching it a few ways to make it easier.
-First, as mentioned above, understand how much time you have.
+Here’s how I’d recommend refocusing the conversation: First, as mentioned above, understand how much time you have.
 Second, have an “out” if the conversation starts getting away from you.
 If you’re going too far down one path, say something like, “We’ve got some backup slides or data elsewhere that I can definitely send you to address that.”
 Third, be polite but firm: “There are a couple other points I want to make sure we address in this time period.
 Is it okay if we come back to that?”
 And lastly, above all, use good judgment.
 If a question comes up repeatedly, then absolutely answer it.
 If it feels like a tangent, make the call as best you can.

 Mistake #5: Attempting to force definitive feedback immediately.